 Non-blended coffee, or single origin coffee, refers to the type of coffee where the beans are sourced from the same region.
 It tends to have a distinguishable taste, its only drawback being that it’s seasonal since its availability is tied to the harvesting season of its originating location.
 This exclusivity also means it’s more expensive than blended coffee.

 Yes.
 The best grind for French press use is regular or coarse.
-This size will not slip through the filter, messing up your coffee.
+Coffee grounds of this size will not slip through the filter, messing up your coffee.
 Avoid finely ground coffee as it will go through the press filter, leaving you with a slurry mixture that won’t be enjoyable to drink.

-Most ground coffee will keep well for 5-6 months when stored at room temperature.
-Ensure that you keep it in a sealed container to preserve as much of its flavor and aroma as possible.
+Most coffee grounds will keep well for 5-6 months when stored at room temperature.
+Ensure that you keep your ground coffee in a sealed container to preserve as much of its flavor and aroma as possible.
 When stored in the freezer, it can last up to 2 years.
 Lavazza Super Crema Whole Bean Coffee Blend keeps well for up to 2 years even without refrigeration.

 Our Editor’s Choice is the Koffee Kult Medium Roast Coffee Beans, which stands out for its rich aroma and flavor.
 We especially like how the manufacturer roasts the beans within 24 hours of shipment, ensuring that the bag you receive is as fresh as possible.
 The large bag is perfect for heavy consumption.